-The district ensures that assessments and other evaluation materials, including those tailored to assess specific areas of education need, used to assess a child:
+The district ensures that assessments and other evaluation materials, including those tailored to assess specific areas of education need, used to assess a child are:

-- Are selected and administered so as not to be racially or culturally discriminatory;
+- Selected and administered so as not to be racially or culturally discriminatory;

-- Are provided and administered in the child’s native language or other mode of communication and form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally unless it is clearly not feasible to do so;
+- Provided and administered in the child’s native language or other mode of communication and form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally unless it is clearly not feasible to do so;

-- Are used for purposes for which assessments or measures are valid and reliable;
+- Used for purposes for which assessments or measures are valid and reliable;

-- Are administered by trained and knowledgeable personnel; and
+- Administered by trained and knowledgeable personnel; and

-- Are administered in accordance with any instructions provided by the producer of such assessments.
+- Administered in accordance with any instructions provided by the producer of such assessments.